psx95/learning-go/concurrency/context.md

 ### Contexts in Go
 Contexts in Go were added as a means to convey the cancellations/completion of goroutines to other related goroutines effectively.
-So if a gourinte spaws multiple other goroutines which should all cancel/stop executing if the parent goroutine has stopped, this can be done using the context.
+So if a goroutine spawns multiple other goroutines which should all cancel/stop executing if the parent goroutine has stopped, this can be done using the context.
 Communicating the cancellation effectively and early is possible so that unnecessary goroutines do not keep running and waste resources.

-In Go, we derive contexts from existing contexts to form a context tree, so if an upstream context cancels, all the derived contexts also recieve that cancellation signal and are cancelled.
+In Go, we derive contexts from existing contexts to form a context tree, so if an upstream context cancels, all the derived contexts also receive that cancellation signal and are cancelled.

 #### Creating contexts in Go
 As mentioned above, in Go, we create contexts from existing contexts.
 The `context` package provide us three methods to create derived contexts -  `WithCancel`, `WithDeadline` and `WithTimeout`.
 All of these functions take in an existing context as the parameter.